for-the-new-order/for-the-new-order.github.io/_pages/rules/talents.md

     - `Speaks Binary` was down-ranked from 2 to 1
     - `Stalker` was down-ranked from 2 to 1
     - `Tinkerer` was down-ranked from 2 to 1
+    - `Well Rounded` was down-ranked from 3 to 2
 2. `Suppressing Fire`
     - The original `Suppressing Fire` was renamed to `Suppressing Fire (old)` and was down-ranked from rank 2 to rank 1.
     - The new `Suppressing Fire` (rank 3) was added as well since they are two different talents.
 3. `Cunning Attack` is a new talent from this campaign.

 ---